|The Verona Quartet is the current graduate string quartet in residence.|

 The members of the Juilliard Graduate Resident String Quartet, named Lisa Arnhold Fellows, are admitted to the School's Artist Diploma program, receive stipends and free tuition, coach regularly with the Juilliard String Quartet, participate in the annual Juilliard String Quartet Seminar, and perform an annual New York recital in Alice Tully Hall.
 As teaching assistants to the Juilliard String Quartet, the resident quartet coaches other student ensembles and assists in the freshman-year String Quartet Survey class.
 The quartet has exclusive use of a rehearsal studio and full access to all other Juilliard facilities.
 While this is a two-year residency, quartets must be invited to return for the second year.

 While at Juilliard, the resident quartet is encouraged and expected to pursue its own performing schedule.
-The quartets that have participated in this program, established in 1986, are the Afiara, Aeolus (the current quartet-in-residence, pictured above), Attacca, Avalon, Biava, Calder, Cassatt, Chiara, Colorado, Corigliano, Essex, Lark, Maia, Magellan, Mirò, Shanghai, and St. Lawrence Quartets.
+The quartets that have participated in this program, established in 1986, are the Afiara, Aeolus, Attacca, Avalon, Biava, Calder, Cassatt, Chiara, Colorado, Corigliano, Essex, Lark, Maia, Magellan, Mirò, Shanghai, St. Lawrence, and Verona (the current quartet-in-residence, pictured above) Quartets.

 Please note that we are not accepting applications for the Juilliard Graduate Resident String Quartet program for fall 2016.
 However, if you would like to apply for the 2017 - 2018 academic year, applications will be available September 2017.